ibm-cloud-docs/key-protect/create-root-keys.md

 [After you create an instance of the service](/docs/key-protect?topic=key-protect-provision), complete the following steps to create a root key in the
 {{site.data.keyword.cloud_notm}} console.

+If you deploy the [Dedicated {{site.data.keyword.keymanagementserviceshort}} offering](/docs/key-protect?topic=key-protect-about), you must first [initialize your instance](/docs/key-protect?topic=key-protect-st-init-cli) before you can create any resources.
+{: important}

 If you enable [dual authorization settings for your {{site.data.keyword.keymanagementserviceshort}} instance](/docs/key-protect?topic=key-protect-manage-dual-auth), keep in mind that any keys that you add to the service require an authorization from two users to delete keys.